nuagenetworks/vspkdoc/_sources/v6/nuvlan.rst.txt

 - ``embedded_metadata``: Metadata objects associated with this entity.
 This will contain a list of Metadata objects if the API request is made using the special flag to enable the embedded Metadata feature.
 Only a maximum of Metadata objects is returned based on the value set in the system configuration.

+- ``enable_nat_probes``: If enabled, probes will be sent to other NSGs and DTLS sessions for IPSEC and VXLAN will be set up to the VSCs.
+If disabled, no NAT probes are sent on that uplink and no DTLS sessions are set up to the VSCs.

+- ``inherited_port_properties_diverged``: Indicates if the value of any of the properties - MTU, NAT Probes Enabled or Traffic Through DUC Only Enabled, on this instance is different from the values of these properties at NSPort.
+True if they were different at any point.
+False if no attempt was made to change them from the values at NSPort.

 - ``entity_scope``: Specify if scope of entity is Data center or Enterprise level

 - ``vport_id``: The Vport associated with this VLAN.
 This is a read only attribute

+- ``traffic_through_ubr_only``: If enabled, cuts down the number of probes to just the number of provisioned DUCs.

+- ``creation_date``: Time stamp when this object was created.

 - ``is_uplink``: Indicates if the VLAN is used as an uplink.